Elena Marushiakova

 Elena Marushiakova (Елена Марушиакова) is a historian and ethnographer working in field of Romani Studies, of Slovak and Russian origin, who has lived and studied in Slovakia and Bulgaria.
-In 2016 she became a Research Professor in the School of History at the University of St Andrews.
+In 2016 she became a research professor in the School of History at the University of St Andrews.
 Elena Marushiakova became the president of the Gypsy Lore Society.

 Life

 Marushiakova started her professional career in the Ethnographic Institute at the Slovak Academy of Sciences, followed by work in the Institute of Ethnology and Folklore Studies and Ethnographic Museum at the Bulgarian Academy of Sciences.

-From 2001 to 2004, Elena Marushiakova conducted research on Roma in the former Soviet Union in the framework of the Complex Research Programme “Difference and integration” of the Universities of Leipzig and Halle.
-From 2013 to 2014, she was Professor Fellow in International Research Centre Work and Human Lifecycle in Global History at the Humboldt University of Berlin, in 2015 Leverhulme Visiting Professor at the University of St Andrews, and in 2016 Professor Fellow in Imre Kertész Kolleg at Friedrich Schiller University Jena.
+From 2001 to 2004, Elena Marushiakova conducted research on Roma in the former Soviet Union in the framework of the Complex Research Programme "Difference and integration" of the Universities of Leipzig and Halle.
+From 2013 to 2014, she was Professor Fellow in International Research Centre Work and Human Lifecycle in Global History at the Humboldt University of Berlin, in 2015 Leverhulme Visiting professor at the University of St Andrews, and in 2016 Professor Fellow in Imre Kertész Kolleg at Friedrich Schiller University Jena.

-Since September 2016, Elena Marushiakova is the Principal Investigator of the ERC Advanced Grant and works as a Research Professor in the School of History at the University of St Andrews.
+Since September 2016, Elena Marushiakova is the Principal Investigator of the ERC Advanced Grant and works as a research professor in the School of History at the University of St Andrews.

+From 2023, she working at the Institute of Ethnology and Social Anthropology at the Slovak Academy of Sciences.

-Elena Marushiakova was the president of the Gypsy Lore Society (2010-2020) and the Funding and Scientific Committee member of the European Academic Network on Romani Studies.
+Elena Marushiakova was the president of the Gypsy Lore Society (2010–2020) and the Funding and Scientific Committee member of the European Academic Network on Romani Studies.
 From 2020 to 2022, she was co-editor in chief of the Romani Studies (journal).

 Elena Marushakova is the founder and editor-in-chief of the Brill & Schoning Series "Roma History and Culture".

 Elena Marushiakova is a holder of the 2009 Fulbright New Century Scholars Award from the Bureau of Educational and Cultural Affairs of the U.S. Department of State and the Council for International Exchange of Scholars.